chayward3113/chayward3113.github.io/README.md

     4. Find a Jekyll theme that you like.
 I have added links in the [More Resources](#more-resources) section below to a variety of Jekyll themes.
     5. Follow your Jekyll themes installation guide.
     6. Click commit changes.
-In this step we again use Etter's step of building a website.
-This time we add a theme to make our Markdown file prettier and easier for our users to read.
     7. Click code.
 Now you should see a yellow dot above the list of files.
 This indicates that your website is being rebuilt.
 It will be done building when the dot turns into a green check mark this should take a couple minutes.
 For more details on the build including what it is doing, and its progress simply click on the yellow dot followed by details.
     8. Navigate to username.github.io where username is your username.
 You should now see your resume formatted using the style that you chose.
     #### Benefits of Generating Static Sites
-    In this step we use Etter's principle of updating frequently.
-Because whenever, we save a change to our repository the site rebuilds within a matter of minutes.
-This allows us to easily make changes to our site that happen almost instantly, making publishing frequently simple.
-Lastly, since we can publish frequently maintaining a catalog of difference doesn't take much effort.
-With every release the developers can simply inform us of the changes and we can describe them in a README for all our users to see.
+    * Creating a website ensures that everyone always has access to the most up to date version of our documentation.
+    * Static site generators make it easy to style Markdown files and styling makes them easier to read.
+They accomplish this by simplifying the styling process by seperating content from styles so that we can apply the same style to multiple files.
+    * Additionally, it makes updating and distributing documentation faster and simpler.
+Because whenever, we make a change to our repository we can rebuild the site within a matter of minutes.

 ### Demo
 ![This is a visual version of the manual steps written out below.](https://github.com/chayward3113/chayward3113.github.io/blob/main/walkthrough.gif)